-Abstract: In this piece we list 19 Bitcoin consensus rule changes (or 18 as an accidental one “failed”), which represents what we believe to be almost every significant such event in Bitcoin’s history.
-At least three of these incidents resulted in an identifiable chainsplit, lasting approximately 51, 24 and 6 blocks, in 2010, 2013 and 2015, respectively.
+Abstract: In this piece, we list 19 Bitcoin consensus rule changes (or 18 as an accidental one “failed”), which represents what we believe to be almost every significant such event in Bitcoin’s history.
+At least three of these incidents resulted in an identifiable chainsplit, lasting approximately 51, 24, and six blocks, in 2010, 2013 and 2015, respectively.

 |Consensus rule changes|

 A loosening of the consensus rules on block validity, such that some blocks previously considered as invalid are now considered valid.

 Existing nodes are required to upgrade to follow the new hardforked chain.

 A tightening of the consensus rules on block validity, such that some blocks previously considered as valid are now considered invalid.

 Existing nodes do not necessarily need to upgrade to follow the new softforked chain.

 Note: These terms are believed to have originated in April 2012 and formalized in BIP99 and BIP123.